6 Questions To Ask Before Hiring A Utah Accounting Company

 Some accountants outsource work to a third party.
 This isn’t necessarily a bad thing, but it’s good to know before you start.
 Make sure it is easy to communicate directly with the third party.

-Often, a lower-level employee will do the 'grunt' work, while the CPA you work with will handle the more advanced services.
+Often, a lower-level employee handles the 'grunt' work, while the CPA you work with handles more advanced services.

 The tax program doesn’t need to be the deciding factor when choosing an accountant, but it’s worthwhile to ask about it.